-How to Become Insurance Agent
+How to become an Insurance Agent

 An insurance agent solicits, negotiates or instigates insurance contracts on behalf of an insurer.
 They are responsible for identifying sales opportunities for insurance plans, overseeing a portfolio of clients, identifying risk management strategies, handling policy renewals and tracking claims.
 They are also known as Insurance Sales Agents.
 Types of insurance that agents work with include life, property and casualty, health and long term care.
 To become an insurance agent, you must follow these steps as detailed in this career guide.

-Life insurance agents sell policies that pay beneficiaries when a policy holder dies.
+Life insurance agents sell policies that pay beneficiaries when a policyholder dies.
 They also sell annuities that promise a retirement income.
 Property and casualty insurance agents are responsible for selling policies that protect people and businesses from financial losses resulting from accidents including road accidents, fire, theft and other events that can damage property.
 In case of businesses, property and casualty insurance also covers injured workers’ compensation, product liability claims or medical malpractice claims.

 Health and long term care insurance sell policies that cover the costs of medical care and assisted living services in old age.
 These agents also sell dental insurance and short term and long term disability insurance.

 Insurance agents these days have started offering their clients comprehensive financial planning services including retirement planning, estate planning and help in setting up pension plans for businesses.
 The target customer for these plans are those nearing their retirement date.
 Insurance agents may earn license to sell mutual funds, variable annuities and other securities.

 Insurance agents also have to market their own services and create their own base of clients.
 They recruit new clients through cold sales and referrals.
 The key to a successful career as an insurance agent is keeping their clients happy.